jsaide20/supercool.github.io/README.md

 - **Scope:** centralize one portable tool for translating machine code into human-readable format (MIPS instructions)

 ## Demos
-Drag and drop a txt file into the file field on the left.
+Upload a text file by pressing the Browse File button on the left.
 Don't have a txt file?
 Convert your object file to txt file using this C++ program.
-View MIPS instructions on the right. *Note that there currently is no implementation of pseudoinstructions.*
+View MIPS instructions on the right. *Note that there currently is no implementation of pseudoinstructions and FR/FI instructions*

 ## Product Spec